-Here are some ways to change up your usual burpee sets:
+Here are some ways to change up your usual burpee sets, but first, the basics:

 Step one: bring your hands to the floor and drop your hips into a low squat.
 Keep your chest lifted, firmly plant your hands into the floor before jumping out.